ericbrooke/setup_ruby_rails/README.md

 ## Step 3 - A + B - Text Editor/IDE

-_Why do I need it?_ - You need someting to write your code in something, pen and paper may allow you but the excution will be a bitch.
+_Why do I need it?_ - You need someting to write your code in something, pen and paper may allow you but the execution will be a tough.

 Setup your text editor to open from command line (I like Atom):